PHACDataHub/iidi-tech/docs/mirgration-test-checklist/migration-test-checklist.md

 For each of the provinces found on the Demo Portal:

 - [ ] open the FHIR Server's web interface.
-You should be on the `/home` route and under "Resources" on the left hand side you should see non-zero counts displayed for the following resource types
+You should be on either the root or`/home` route.
+There should be a section with the heading "Resources" on the left hand side of the page.
+Under the "Resources" heading, you should see non-zero counts displayed for the following resource types
   - [ ] `Patient`
   - [ ] `Immunization`
-  - [ ] `AllergyIntolerance`(O.N only\*)
+  - [ ] `AllergyIntolerance`(BC only\*)
-    - \*unless transfers from O.N. to BC have been performed, in which case B.C. will have the `AllergyIntolerance` records of the transfered patients
+    - \*unless transfers from BC to ON have been performed, in which case ON will have the `AllergyIntolerance` records of the transfered patients
 - [ ] from the Demo Portal, open the Patient Browser of the same province and confirm that there is a non-zero number of viewable records
 - [ ] on the Patient Browser, to confirm that it's connecting to the expected FHIR server, pick a random patient record and
   1. note the patient's `ID` value
-  2. in another tab, return to the corresponding FHIR server and replace `/home` in the address bar with `/fhir/Patient/{ID}`, substituting `{ID}` for the ID from the previous step
+  2. in another tab, return to the corresponding FHIR server and replace the path in the address bar with `/fhir/Patient/{ID}`, substituting `{ID}` for the ID from the previous step
   3. confirm that the raw data viewed on the FHIR server matches the summary displayed in the Patient Browser

 ### UJ1: PT to PT transfer